grab/engineering-blog/_posts/2019-05-07-why-you-should-organise-an-immersion-trip-for-your-next-project.md

 In my role as Design Lead for Grab Ventures, I juggle between both sides of the coin and whether it’s a partnership or exploratory concept, I ask myself:

-# “How do I know who my customers are, and what are their pain points?”
+# “How do I Know Who My Customers are, and What are Their Pain Points?”

 So I like to answer that question by starting with traditional research methods like desktop research and surveys, just to name a few.
 At Grab, it’s usually not enough to answer those questions.